LucaCtt/lab_llm_tools/MR_UPSTREAM_FILES_SUMMARY.md

 - Adds response-cleaning helpers so LLM-generated SPARQL can be stripped of markdown fences or leading prose before execution.
 - Adds question analysis helpers that detect named drivers and match known terms, allowing simple questions to be routed to handcrafted queries instead of relying entirely on model generation.
 - Adds heuristics to validate whether a generated SPARQL query looks plausible for the intended Formula 1 domain.
-- Adds support for loading a - In effect, this file moves from an empty teaching scaffold to a complete SPARQL-based RAG exercise specialized for a small Formula 1 dataset.
+- Adds support for loading a locally exported RDF graph through `example_3_wikidata.py`, which gives the task an offline grounding path in addition to live Wikidata access.

 ## `src/lab/task_2_hybrid_retrieval.py`